MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 >[!NOTE]
 > This article covers advanced topics around the implementation of [native query](native-database-query.md) support for custom connectors as well as [query folding](query-folding-basics.md) on top of them.
 We suggest that you read the articles around these topics before reading any further.

-In Power Query, you are able to execute custom native queries against your data source to retrieve the data that you're looking for.
+In Power Query, you're able to execute custom native queries against your data source to retrieve the data that you're looking for.
 You can also enable the capability to maintain query folding throughout this and subsequent transformation processes done inside of Power Query.

 The goal of this article is to showcase how you can implement such capability for your custom connector.